-Advantages and Disadvantages
+Advantages and Disadvantages of Being Anonymous Online

 Advantages

 - Risk avoidance. - You get to have privacy and protect yourself and your personal data from the perils of data leakage. - You will make it very difficult for the bad guys to steal your data and cause hurt and/or damage. - You will become a data privacy subject matter expert and role model for your family, friends, and colleagues.